DHTMLX/docs-todolist/docs/guides/configuration.md

 By default, there are the following controls in the toolbar:

-- the **"combo"** control which allows you to switch between projects
+- the **"combo"** control which allows you to switch between projects or search for the necessary ones
 - the **"search"** control which provides the search bar
 - the **"menu"** control which allows you to add, remove, or delete a project